 The impairment losses on financial assets represents the impairment provision on long aging trade and other receivables.
 For each of FY2016, FY2017 and FY2018, our impairment losses on financial assets amounted to approximately RMB4.0 million, RMB4.7 million and RMB6.8 million representing approximately 3.9%, 4.8% and 4.4% of our revenue for each year.
 For 1H2019, we recorded a reversal of impairment loss on financial assets amounting to approximately RMB3.6 million.
 The reduction in impairment provision was primarily due to the settlement of long outstanding trade receivables by our customers in 1H2019.
-Please refer to paragraphs headed "Critical accounting policies, judgments and estimates - Provision for expected credit losses on trade receivables" and "Critical accounting policies, judgments and estimates - Provision for expected credit losses on trade receivables" and "Critical accounting policies, judgments and estimates - Provision for details.
+Please refer to paragraphs headed "Critical accounting policies, judgments and estimates - Provision for expected credit losses on trade receivables" and "Critical accounting policies, judgments and estimates - Provision for expected credit losses on other receivables" in this section for details.